Amendments to Charges for Medical Records

 |* Search and retrieval of records

-The fees listed above shall apply for paper copies or reproductions on electronic media whether the records are stored on paper or in electronic format.
+The previously listed fees shall apply for paper copies or reproductions on electronic media whether the records are stored on paper or in electronic format.

-In addition to the amounts listed previously, charges may also be assessed for the actual cost of postage, shipping and delivery of the requested records.
+In addition to the previously listed amounts, charges may also be assessed for the actual cost of postage, shipping and delivery of the requested records.

 The Department is not authorized to enforce these charges.

 The previously listed charges, however, are subject to the following exceptions: